magento/devdocs/src/_includes/contributor/rewards.md

 ## Docs awards and points

-Contributors and maintainers can also earn rewards for merged submissions to the [DevDocs repository](https://github.com/magento/devdocs) and [MerchDocs repository](https://github.com/magento/merchdocs).
+Contributors and maintainers can also earn rewards for pull requests (PRs) that are merged in the [DevDocs](https://github.com/magento/devdocs) and [MerchDocs](https://github.com/magento/merchdocs) repositories.
 These earned points add to contributor totals.
-Like code contributions, the Docs team assesses the PRs and applies labels (which may vary between repos) to determine the level of work and achievements.
+Like code contributions, the Docs team assesses the PRs and applies labels (which may vary between repositories) to determine the level of work and achievements.
 Each PR receives one base achievement and potentially additional achievements.

 {:.bs-callout-info}
 Some documentation projects, such as MFTF and PWA, are published on the DevDocs site, but the source repositories exist outside of the DevDocs repository.
 The teams that maintain these projects have discretion over defining points for documentation contributions.